TDarkShadow/iheartnewvegas/main.md

 Allows the player to use explosives to bypass locks.
 Items have a chance of being destroyed, with the exception of notes and quest items.

 [**Thrown Weapon Tweaks**](https://github.com/Sigourn/iheartnewvegasrepository/blob/main/Thrown%20Weapon%20Tweaks%20(Dec%2022nd).7z)
-NPCs no longer consume thrown weapons.
-Throwing Hatchet's damage was reduced to its **Old World Blues** stats.
+NPCs no longer consume thrown weapons, and Throwing Hatchet's damage is reduced.

 ## OVERHAULS